rek990/crochet-counter/README.md

 ### Python 3 Virtual Environment

-Create and activate a Python 3 virtual environment and then install all required packages.
+Within the project directory (`crochet-counter`), create and activate a Python 3 virtual environment and then install all required packages.

 ```sh
 python3 -m venv venv